The business week in numbers

-Fear of a global trade war, interest rates and economic data were the main points of focus: here are a few of the numbers that grabbed attention - or should have - in the business world this week.
+McGrath halves its earnings guidance, Wesfarmers plans to spin-off Coles and business is as usual at Toys 'R' Us Australia, despite the retailer's havoc in the US: here are a few of the numbers that grabbed attention - or should have - in the business world this week.

 MONDAY: